urGODBOY/urGODBOY/README.md

 ## ✨ Additional Information

 - 🎓 Currently studying in high school, balancing academics with my passion for coding.
 - 🌐 Check out my personal website: [click me!](https://me.chhris.repl.co)
-- ⚡ Fun fact: I enjoy solving puzzles, playing games, coding in my free time.
+- ⚡ FUCK EVERYTHING IS OUTDATED AND I DONT HAVE FUCKING RESOURCES TO MAINTAIN IT UP-TO DATE.
+SO IT MIGHT BE TAKING SOME YEARS TO BE ON CLOUD.

-Let's code together and make a difference! 😄
+code together, make a difference!